Photo Essay: Trees for Troops 2020 brings 80 trees for military families at Fort McCoy

-Military members and family members get a tree Dec.
+Here's a look back at military members and family members getting a tree Dec.
 4, 2020, during the Trees for Troops event at the South Post Housing area at Fort McCoy, Wis.

 Eighty free Christmas trees were distributed to Fort McCoy military families thanks to the Trees for Troops organization.